Effects of the 2008–2010 automotive industry crisis on the United States: Federal government bailout process and timeline

 On November 19, 2008, there was a United States Senate hearing on the automotive crisis in the presence of the heads of Chrysler, Ford and General Motors.
 The auto manufacturers explained that they would need financial aid of $25 billion if they were to avoid bankruptcy.
 The Senate was divided on the issue.
 The Republican senators were unwilling to provide aid, some even suggesting that bankruptcy might be the best option as it would free manufacturers from the employment deals agreed with the unions.
 The Democrats, however, continued to insist that action needed to be taken quickly, in line with President-elect Obama's stance on the matter.
 Rick Wagoner, head of General Motors, estimated that there could be a loss of 3 million jobs within the first year if the auto industry failed.
 "This is all about a lot more than just Detroit.
 It's about saving the U.S. economy from a catastrophic collapse", he said.

-At the November 19, 2008, hearing, Gary Ackerman (D-NY) said, "Maybe you can tell us what you're actually going to do to sell cars people want", and Michael Capuano (D-Mass) said, "My fear is you're going to take this money and continue the same stupid decisions you've made for 25 years."
+At the November 19, 2008, hearing, Gary Ackerman (D-NY) said, "Maybe you can tell us what you're actually going to do to sell cars people want", and Michael Capuano (D-MA) said, "My fear is you're going to take this money and continue the same stupid decisions you've made for 25 years."

 On November 20, General Motors shares fell to the lowest price since the Great Depression as the chances of a bail-out diminished.
 Ford shares also fell drastically.
 Once rumors of bipartisan progress on some kind of a bailout began to circle, share prices of these companies recovered.